artemivzhenko/creatio-sql-console/README.md

 Type an SQL statement in the highlighted editor.

-Press Execute or use Ctrl / Cmd + Enter.
+Press Execute or use Ctrl / Cmd + Z.

 Results show in a paginated table.
 Large result-sets can be scrolled horizontally and vertically.